bengfarrell/rgf-blog/content/old/creative-works/apocalypse.md

 layout: layouts/post.njk
 ---

-**Apocalypse** is a flash fiction, fantasy, poetic prose short story [available for free](http://www.yesteryearfiction.com/2011/03/31211.html) at _Yesteryear Fiction_ e-zine.
+**Apocalypse** is a flash fiction, fantasy, poetic prose short story that was published at _Yesteryear Fiction_ e-zine.
 It's one of my personal favorites.
+Alas, the publisher no longer exists.

 Synopsis: